Josh-Wickens/djangos-restaurant/README.md

 ___
 ## Surface

 I chose a background that would be associated with a restaurant.
 The bright table with bread gives the website a restaurant/food kind of vibe.
 To go with the light background, a darker colour was chosen for text, navbar and footer so that they would stand out more on the background.
-Bootstraps dark class was selected for navbar and footer.
+Bootstraps dark class was selected for navbar and footer as this was perfect for the colour scheme I wanted.
 ___
 ## Databases